janmazza/janmazza/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD candidate in Economics at the European University Institute, where I work under the supervision of professors Ramon Marimon and Thomas Crossley, and a Research Fellow at the University of Bologna.
+At the moment I am visiting Pompeu Fabra University.

-My research interests include, but are not limited to, household finance, international macro, and social mobility.
+My research interests include, but are not limited to, household finance, international macro, social mobility, and health.

 Unclear why you would do that, but you can also find me on [{{< icon name="twitter" pack="fab">}}](http://twitter.com/jan_mazza), mostly ranting about Italian politics and Juventus FC.

-You can contact me at jan [dot] mazza [at] eui [dot] eu.
+You can contact me at jan [dot] mazza [at] eui [dot] eu, or jan [dot] mazza2 [at] unibo [dot] it.